typedb/typedb-docs/03-client-api/01-java.md

 [Compatibility Table](#version-compatibility) to check what version do you need, depending on the TypeDB server version being used.

-Maven is expected to be used as a build system for the Java project.

 ### Add a repository with TypeDB Java client to Maven

 Add the code below to the `pom.xml` file in your Maven project.